jgoerzen/covid19ks/index.md

 Note how many countries are doing better than the recommended, and, as of August 2020, how poorly both Kansas and the United States are doing.

 You will observe an unusual peak in the Kansas data beginning July 27 and extending for 14 days.
-There was a data correction that occurred in the underlying data source on July 27, and so it reflects in the 14-day average from that date.
+There was an apparent data correction that [occurred](https://covidtracking.com/data/state/kansas) at KDHE on July 27, and so it reflects in the 14-day average from that date.
+This is apparent in the KDHE screenshots from [July 26](https://covidtracking.com/screenshots/KS/KS-20200726-181019.png) and [July 27](https://covidtracking.com/screenshots/KS/KS-20200727-180947.png) that reflect a reduction of approximately 1000 negative cases and a corresponding reduction in the total test result count, leading to a very high calculated positivity rate on that one day.
+Since we are using a 14-day window, this effect persists for 14 days.

 ## COVID-19 Test Positivity Rates - Harvey County, KS